Skip to content

 Basic Configuration

-The most basic configuration requires only specifying machine and a GPU type in the runs-on field:
+For GPU runners, specify machine and a GPU type in the runs-on field:

 jobs: